 Every run produces structured logs, session video (Karate Agent), and signed artifacts.
 Built for state DOI filings and internal audit.

-Karate is Apache 2.0, with 8,900+ GitHub stars.
+Karate is MIT licensed, with 8,800+ GitHub stars.
 Auditable by your security team.
 No black box, no proprietary capture.

 Procured through your existing Guidewire vendor relationship.
 Embedded in the Guidewire Cloud Testing Framework.